kshetline/rpi-acu-rite-temperature/README.md

   validChecksum: boolean; // Is the data fully trustworthy?
 }
 ```
-`channel` is either the single-letter channel identifier A, B, or C, or it's a `-` (dash), indicating that no signal at all (not even radio noise) has been detected for a minute or more.
+`channel` is either the single-letter channel identifier A, B, or C, or it's a `-` (dash), indicating that no signal at all (not even radio noise) has been detected for 60 seconds or more.
 Since an RF receiver module typically outputs a lot of random noise even when it isn't receiving a valid transmission, “dead air” generally means that you've selected the wrong pin number, or the RF module is disconnected,  or it is otherwise not functioning.

 Even after a dead air indication has been received, and before signal has been regained, you might receive a few more updates for channels A, B, or C. These are delivered while the signal quality rating of each channel degrades toward zero during the absence of reception.